-We have also reviewed the report sponsored by the USDA, The Effects of Climate Change on Agriculture, Land Resources, Water Resources, and Biodiversity in the United States.
-This report, produced in 2008, assesses "the effects of climate change on U.S. land resources, water resources, agriculture and biodiversity," but does not make specific recommendations.
+We have also reviewed the report sponsored by USDA, "The Effects of Climate Change on Agriculture, Land Resources, Water Resources, and Biodiversity in the United States."
+This report, produced in 2008, assesses the effects of climate change on U.S. land resources, water resources, agriculture, and biodiversity," but does not make specific recommendations.
 The report does lay out the following "sectoral findings" for agriculture:

-- Increased CO2 and temperature will cause the lifecycle of grain and oilseed to progress more rapidly; - Marketable yields of crops, such as tomatoes, onions and fruits will likely be more sensitive to climate change than grain and oilseed crops; - Climate change is likely to lead to a northern migration of weeds shifts in plant species are already under way in rangelands; - With earlier springs and warmer winters disease pressure on crops and domestic animals will likely increase; - Forage production will likely extend into late fall and early spring due to projected increases in temperature and a lengthening of the growing season, decreasing the need for winter season forage reserves; - Livestock production will be reduced during the summer, but will be offset by warmer temperatures in the winter.
+- Increased carbon dioxide and temperatures will cause the lifecycle of grain and oilseed to progress more rapidly; - Marketable yields of crops, such as tomatoes, onions and fruits will likely be more sensitive to climate change than grain and oilseed crops; - Climate change is likely to lead to a northern migration of weeds shifts in plants species are already under way in rangelands; - With earlier springs and warmer winters, disease pressure on crops and domestic animals will likely increase; - Forage production will likely extend into late fall and early spring due to projected increases in temperature and lengthening of growing season, decreasing the need for winter season forage reserves; and - Livestock production will be reduced during the summer, but will be offset by warmer temperatures in the winter.

-The findings from these reports reinforce the Agency's need to adapt existing processes to receive and analyze climate change information that can potentially affect or our ability to achieve our mission of examining and regulating the Farm Credit System.
-If we determine there is actionable information about potential long-term impacts of climate change to the operations of the FCS, we will use appropriate communications channels to notify them.
+The findings from these reports reinforce the Agency's need to adapt existing processes to receive and analyze climate change information that can potentially affect our ability to achieve our mission of examining and regulating the Farm Credit System.
+If we determine there is actionable information about potential long-term impacts of climate change to the operations of the FCS, we will use appropriate communication channels to notify affected offices and institutions.

-How will climate change affect our operations, specifically how climate change may affect the locations of our headquarters and field offices and our workforce?
+How will climate change affect our operations, and, specifically, how will climate change affect the locations of our headquarters and field offices and our workforce?

-The "Global Climate Change Impacts in the United States" report produced by the U.S. Global Change Research Program presents two findings that have potential to affect our headquarters and field office locations and our workforce:
+The "Global Climate Change Impacts in the United States" report produced by the U.S. Global Change Research Program presents two findings that have the potential to affect our headquarters and field office locations and workforce:

-- 5. Threats to human health will increase.
+• Threats to human health will increase.
 Health impacts of climate change are related to heat stress, waterborne diseases, poor air quality, extreme weather events, and diseases transmitted by insects and rodents.
-Robust public health infrastructure can reduce the potential for negative impacts. - 6.
-Coastal areas are at increasing risk from sea-level rise and storm surge.
-Sea-level rise, storm surge and heavy downpour in combination with the pattern of continued development in coastal areas, are increasing damage to U.S infrastructure including roads, buildings, and industrial facilities.
-Also extreme heat is damaging transportation infrastructure such as roads, rail lines and airport runaways.
+Robust public health infrastructure can reduce the potential for negative impacts.

+• Coastal areas are at increasing risk from sea-level rise and storm surge.
+Sea-level rise, storm surge and heavy downpours in combination with the pattern of continued development in coastal areas are increasing damage to U.S. infrastructure including roads, buildings, and industrial facilities.
+Also, extreme heat is damaging transportation infrastructure such as roads, rail lines, and airport runways.